modxorg/Docs/en/contribute/documentation/index.md

 The name of your file (and thus, the documentation URL) does **not** have to match the source file.

-[The application](https://github.com/modxorg/DocsApp) needs to reindex translations before they show up.
+[The application running this documentation site](https://github.com/modxorg/DocsApp) needs to reindex translations before they show up.
 That's done automatically when a pull request is accepted.

-To test the translation is properly connected, you'll need to run the application on a local environment and execute `php docs.php index:translations`.
+To test if a translation is properly connected, you'll need to run the application on a local environment and execute `php docs.php index:translations`.
 See the DocsApp repository for more.

 ## Screencast